 Ketamine has been an established anesthetic since its discovery in 1956.
-However, interest in its hallucinogenic qualities, as well as other potential medical benefits, has meant its popularity has soared.
+However, interest in its hallucinogenic qualities and other potential medical benefits has led to increased interest in its effects.

-Not only are people curious about its effects but also what the most effective form of administration is.
+Not only are people curious about its therapeutic benefits, but also what the most effective form of administration is.

-First, let’s take a look at what ketamine is and what it’s used for.
+First, let’s look at what ketamine is and how it has been shown to benefit patients.

 What Is Ketamine?